BillyCherres/alphaSeries/README.md

 ### System Requirements

-This program is designed to run on a Linux 64x Desktop
+Designed to run on both Linux 64-bit Desktop and Embedded 64-bit ARM NVIDIA Jetson operating systems.

 ### How to Run the Menu Program